WHO AM I?

 MENTAL HEALTH AND WELLBEING SESSIONS

-In addition to my counselling work, I am a freelance Mental Health and Wellbeing Practitioner.
-I deliver short-term courses for Oblong which is a charity based at Woodhouse Community Centre in Headingley, Leeds.
-This work involves facilitating groups in learning how to deal with anxiety through the use of positive thinking, exercise, relaxation, mindfulness, healthy eating etc.
+As well as my counselling work, I am a freelance Mental Health and Wellbeing Practitioner.
+I have delivered short-term courses for various charities and organisations in Leeds such as Oblong which is a charity based at Woodhouse Community Centre in Headingley, Leeds and the Wren Bakery, based in Meanwood, Leeds.
+This work involves facilitating groups in learning how to live with anxiety and low self-esteem through deep reflection and such practices as positive thinking, exercise, relaxation, mindfulness and improving health generally.

 Working as a local solicitor for a number of years, specialising in personal injury law has given me insight into the debilitating effect of chronic pain and the inescapable link between the body and the mind and that if one is not working as well as it can, the other will soon start to follow suit.
 This experience has proved invaluable to me in my counselling and mental health and wellbeing work.